Spotlight on Citigroup: Analyzing the Surge in Options Activity

 Unusual Options Activity Detected: Smart Money on the Move

 Benzinga Edge's Unusual Options board spots potential market movers before they happen.
 See what positions big money is taking on your favorite stocks.
-Click here for access. * An analyst from Oppenheimer has decided to maintain their Outperform rating on Citigroup, which currently sits at a price target of $107. * Maintaining their stance, an analyst from Wells Fargo continues to hold a Overweight rating for Citigroup, targeting a price of $95.
+Click here for access. * An analyst from Wells Fargo persists with their Overweight rating on Citigroup, maintaining a target price of $95. * An analyst from Piper Sandler persists with their Overweight rating on Citigroup, maintaining a target price of $80. * An analyst from Oppenheimer persists with their Outperform rating on Citigroup, maintaining a target price of $107. * An analyst from Keefe, Bruyette & Woods has elevated its stance to Outperform, setting a new price target at $82. * Maintaining their stance, an analyst from B of A Securities continues to hold a Buy rating for Citigroup, targeting a price of $90.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest Citigroup options trades with real-time alerts from Benzinga Pro.